wutianze/pynq_car/sdsandbox/README.md

 1. The Control commands can be changed in JoystickCarControl.cs
 2. The training data style can be changed in Logger.cs
 3. You should enable the hidden buttons in Canvas/Panel Menu like ManualTraingData
+4. The tcp control can be changed in Script/tcp/TcpCarHandler.cs, and you need to change the predict_server.py too

 ## Credits